What is the best treatment for chilblains?

-Balmosa cream is a topical treatment for chilblains that provides both relief from discomfort and a warming sensation.
+Balmosa cream is a topical treatment for chilblains.

 During the winter months, many people suffer from chilblains,[1] a condition where small, itchy red patches appear on your skin after you’ve been in the cold.
 They mostly appear on your fingers and toes, but it’s not unusual for your face and legs to be affected too.